ARM-software/arm-systemready/security-extension/security_extension_users_guide.md

 The steps utilize the CapsuleApp.efi program that is located on the ACS image at the following path: EFI\BOOT\app\CapsuleApp.efi

  - #### A. Preparation
-     - Copy the vendor provided update capsule image onto a storage device
+     - Copy the vendor provided update capsule image onto a storage device.
-     - Create an update capsule that has been tampered with.
-Using the xxd command, modify the last byte of a **copy** of the vendor provided update capsule image.
+     - Prepare a version of the vendor provided update capsule that has been "tampered" with, for use in a negative test.
+Using a copy of the vendor provided update capsule, use the xxd command to modify the last byte of the image.
-     - Copy the tampered-with update capsule onto the storage device
+     - Copy the tampered-with update capsule onto the storage device.
-     - Enable the storage device containing the capsule images on the system under test
+     - Enable the storage device containing the capsule images on the system under test.

  - #### B. Reset the system.
-The boot flow will skip running SCT since it previously was run and will stop at the UEFI Shell prompt:
+Because SCT was run previously (see [Step 3](#run-sct)), the boot flow will skip running SCT and will stop at the UEFI Shell prompt:

 <pre>
     Shell> echo -off